 Don’t Spend Time Wondering What Will Happen During Succession

 You deserve to have all of your questions answered and your rights protected.
-If your mother or father created their own will and you have questions or anticipate litigation, we encourage you to gather all of your parent’s estate planning documents, and schedule a meeting with an experienced New Orleans estate litigation lawyer.
+If your mother or father created their own will and you have questions or anticipate litigation, we encourage you to gather all of your parent’s estate planning documents, and schedule a meeting with an experienced Louisiana estate litigation lawyer.
 The experienced estate litigators at Scott Vicknair, LLC help hundreds of Louisiana heirs resolve estate disputes each year.
 Let us help you resolve the dispute as efficiently as possible.
 Contact us today to get started.